Jacks0nJ/PyFPT/paper/paper.md

 First-passage time problems, can appear for many random processes, including modeling financial ruin for insurance purposes or the mean time for nuclear collisions, to name just a few.
 Although the statistics of the FPTs can often be calculated analytically, the probability of rare events requires numerical simulations.
 This can be computationally very expensive, as millions of simulations are required just to produce a few of the events of interest.
 Therefore, importance sampling is used.

 While PyFPT is designed to solve general FPT problems resulting from Langevin processes, it was developed in the context of stochastic inflation.
 Inflation is a period of accelerated expansion of spacetime near the beginning of the universe.
 Large, but rare, perturbations from this period can later form primordial black holes, which are of great theoretical interest.
-These perturbations can be modeled using FPT processes.
+These perturbations can be modeled using FPT processes [Vennin:2015hra].
 Directly simulating these rare events often requires supercomputers, while importance sampling greatly improves the numerical efficiency.

 # Acknowledgements

 For invaluable contributions to both developing and physical understanding, I would like to thank for my supervisors David Wands, Vincent Vennin, Kazuya Koyama and Hooshyar Assadullahi.
 For making the code into a package, I would also like to thank Coleman Krawczyk and Ian Harry.
 This work was supported by the Science and Technology Facilities Council [grant numbers ST/S000550/1 and ST/W001225/1].

+# References